Build Your First Chrome Extension: Step by Step

 Content Script

 Content scripts run inside web pages.
-They can read and modify the DOM of any page that matches the URL pattern defined in the manifest.
-For our bookmarker, we will use a content script to extract metadata from the page.
+They can read and modify the DOM of any page matching the URL pattern in your manifest.
+For our bookmarker, we'll use a content script to extract metadata from pages — stuff like descriptions, keywords, and Open Graph images.

 content/content.js